LocalT0aster/Notes/DesignPatterns/Visitor.md

 > [!NOTE]
 > Typically a tool for structure traversal rather than anything else.
+---
+> [!DEFINITION]

-💡 A pattern where a component (visitor) is allowed to traverse the entire inheritance hierarchy.
+> A pattern where a component (visitor) is allowed to traverse the entire inheritance hierarchy.
 Implemented by propagating a single visit() method throughout the entire hierarchy.

 ## Intent